infranodus/infranodus-vscode-extension/README.md

 4. Right-click on a file or folder to open it in the InfraNodus Graph view
 5. Open the InfraNodus Log in terminal (using commands Cmd+Shift+P -> InfraNodus Graph: Open InfraNodus Log)
 6. Use commands (Cmd+Shift+P -> InfraNodus Graph: Paste (Selected) Graph in a File) to copy the (selected) graph data to a file — this is useful for using with AI co-pilot chatbots
+7. Use the features outlined above to navigate and search through your content using the graph
+8. Use the AI buttons to generate a prompt and then copy it to your favorite AI chat (e.g. GitHub Copilot, Codeium, Continue, Cascade in Windsurf AI)